LoopKit/loopdocs/docs/troubleshooting/red-loop.md

 #### Power cycle your phone.

-* This suggestion is last because of a rare, intermittent issue (with iOS 15 and Loop 2.2.x) in which power cycling the phone does not load the latest version of Loop information
+* This suggestion is last because of a rare, intermittent issue with an older version of the *Loop* app in which power cycling the phone does not load the latest version of saved information
 * This was fixed with Loop 3
 * Click on the [Lost Pod Information](#lost-pod-information) link for more information